-My path is the culmination of over 10 years in the making.
+My own personal path is the culmination of over 10 years in the making.
 In my early 20's I found my way at The Heartwood Institute, located deep in the misty mountains of northern California.
 I was drawn to the healing arts after feeling unfulfilled with my undergrad training and suffering for many years from migraines that occurred almost daily.
 I found no relief nor help with western medicine and felt very frustrated and began to search else where.
 I studied with Matthew Sweigart, creator of "Heart-Mind shiatsu" and Paul Pitchford, author of "Healing with Whole Foods" in his "Asian Healing arts and Whole Foods Nutrition" program in 2005.
 There I learned the power of integrating western and eastern medicine and finally experienced my own health breakthrough.
 I completed the program with a certificate as a nutritional consultant, shiatsu practitioner and massage therapist with intros into many other modalities such as polarity, craniosacral therapy, tai chi, meditation, yoga, anatomy and physiology and many more.

 Continuing my Chinese Medicine training but expanding into the world of energetics I studied for a year in Monterey, CA with renowned teacher Sifu Jerry Alan Johnson, Daoist Master at the International Institute of Medical Qigong.
 There I first saw and felt energy or "Qi" in a physical form and realized the connection of how the emotional state affects the physical state.

 I received my masters in science at AIMC (Acupuncture and Integrative Medicine College) in Berkeley in 2015 and became a licensed acupuncturist and herbalist after studying for almost 5 years straight.